magnolia-cms/vr-headless-demo/README.md

 Different block types from the story will be rendered as different 3D elements.
 In this version, the story is presented as if it were a museum installation.

+On a desktop computer, you can use the arrow keys to move through the environment.

+Click on the glasses icon in the lower right corner to enter full VR mode.

 Tested on desktop Chrome & Firefox, mobile Chrome & Firefox, and Oculus browser on the Oculus Go.

 Uses the delivery endpoint: https://documentation.magnolia-cms.com/display/DOCS57/Delivery+endpoint+API